wp-plugins/wp-world-travel/readme.txt

 == Screenshots ==

 1. Sidebar widget with Schedule opened.
-This in the the Globetrooper website.
-It will look different on your website.
+2. Admin for Travel Schedule
+3. Admin for proposed Meetups

 == Changelog ==